juxor/afaq/markdown/secG3.md

 individuals. . . .
-Almost all possessors of great wealth enjoy neither what they nor their ancestors rightfully acquired (and if Mr. Herbert wishes to challenge the correctness of this statement, we are ready to go with him into a full discussion of the subject). . . .
+Almost all possessors of great wealth enjoy neither what they nor their ancestors rightfully acquired (and if Mr. Herbert wishes to challenge the correctness of this statement, we are ready to go with him into a full discussion of the subject). . . _

->

-> "If he holds that the landlords are justly entitled to their lands, let him make a defence of the landlords or an attack on our unjust proposal."_ [quoted by Carl Watner, _"The English Individualists As They Appear In Liberty,"_ pp.
+> _"If he holds that the landlords are justly entitled to their lands, let him make a defence of the landlords or an attack on our unjust proposal."_ [quoted by Carl Watner, _"The English Individualists As They Appear In Liberty,"_ pp.
 191-211, **Benjamin R. Tucker and the Champions of Liberty**, Coughlin,